-In May 2013 Colton joined Genuine Parts Company to manage their supply chain intelligence application serving multiple GPC subsidiaries.
-At GPC Colton built a consolidated reporting environment to service multiple distribution centers for four subsidiaries, the corporate inventory optimization solution for GPC’s auto parts group, and inventory optimization for two other lines of business.
-He was responsible for working with business users to gather requirements and then develop reports, alerts, dashboards, and analytical cubes to improve business processes and meet DC objectives.
-Within the first few months of starting at GPC, Colton upgraded the existing environments, cleaned up obsolete content, met critical BI needs and implemented a heavily customized ETL and data warehouse to service DC operations.
-Colton continues to work with business users to develop innovative content and roll on new users to use supply chain data to empower decision makers with the knowledge they need to make effective decisions.
+In May 2013, Colton joined Genuine Parts Company to manage its supply chain intelligence application, which serves multiple GPC subsidiaries.
+At GPC, Colton built a consolidated reporting environment to service multiple distribution centers for four subsidiaries, the corporate inventory optimization solution for GPC’s auto parts group, and inventory optimization for two other lines of business.
+He was responsible for working with business users to gather requirements, and he then develops reports, alerts, dashboards, and analytical cubes to improve business processes and to meet DC objectives.
+Within the first few months of starting at GPC, Colton upgraded the existing environments, eliminated obsolete content, actualized critical BI needs, and implemented a heavily customized ETL and data warehouse to service DC operations.
+Colton continues to work with business users to develop innovative content and to roll on new users to use supply chain data, which empowers decision makers with the knowledge they need to make effective decisions.

-Colton attended the University of Tennessee, Knoxville.
-He graduated magnum cum laude with a bachelors of science in industrial engineering and a minor in reliability and maintainability engineering.
-At UT Colton was a part of the university’s Chancellor’s Honors Program and recipient of the Tennessee Scholars Scholarship.
-As a young professional Colton served as the conference chair for the 2011 Institute of Industrial Engineers Mid-Atlantic Student Conference held at UT.
+Colton graduated magna cum laude from the University of Tennessee, Knoxville, with a B.S. in industrial engineering and a minor in reliability and maintainability engineering.
+At UT, Colton was a part of the university’s Chancellor’s Honors Program and was a recipient of the Tennessee Scholars Scholarship.
+As a young professional, Colton served as the conference chair for the 2011 Institute of Industrial Engineers Mid-Atlantic Student Conference held at UT.
 He also gained valuable work experience through several part time jobs and internships, such as a summer internship at Schlumberger.

 Outside of work, Colton spends time traveling, exploring the great outdoors, enjoying the arts and spending time with his friends and family.